-The Doctor and Susan arrive on 1963 Earth and stay for 5 months.
-The Doctor enrols Susan in Coal Hill School, using forged records.
+The Doctor and Susan arrive in 1963 Londono, The Doctor enrols Susan in Coal Hill School, using forged records.
 This idea is her suggestion.
 Susan also gets a weekend job looking after a six-year-old boy called Malcolm.

-(Susan says that it feels like they've been in 1963 for five months on page 11 of Time and Relative.
+Notes: This is a prequel to An Unearthly Child.
+Susan says that it feels like they've been in 1963 for five months (p.11), but also says that everywhere feels like that. on page 11 of Time and Relative.
 However, she also says that everywhere they stay feels like they've been there for five months, accounting for her claim in the first episode of An Unearthly Child that her stay on Earth has been "the happiest five months of her life".
 On pages 17 and 30, it looks like she has been there since before Christmas 1962.)

 Two of Susan's teachers, Ian Chesterton and Barbara Wright, become suspicious of Susan's behaviour.
 They discover that her address is a junkyard and decide to investigate.
 Following her home, they find the TARDIS and force their way in.
 The Doctor, anxious to protect Susan and, presumably, the Hand of Omega sends the ship on a journey though time.
 The TARDIS arrives on Stone Age Earth, but the chameleon circuit has broken and its shell is stuck in the form of a 1963 Police Box.
 Exploring the area, its occupants are captured by a Stone Age tribe that has forgotten how to make fire.
 They eventually manage to escape, having given the tribe fire.

 Notes: There is a recap of the scene where Ian and Barbara meet the Doctor in the novelisation of Remembrance of the Daleks.
 Ian and Barbara believe that Susan is 15.